dannymagnus/CI_MS3_MitsurukiFMS/README.md

 10. As a site owner, I want the fleet details to be synced to and from a google sheet.
 11. As a site owner; I want users to be able to submit appraisals which are to be stored in a separate worksheet in the google sheet.
 12. As a site owner, I want data entry to be validated, to guide the user on how to correctly format the input.

+### Scope

+For the first release, the scope is to be able to search by registration and to print all appraisals.
+For future releases, the ability to search by multiple parameters would be incuded and to search appraisal by date.

 ### User Manual